wandb/docs/content/tutorials/sweeps.md

 To do this, specify one or more hyperparameter names to the `parameter` key and specify one or more hyperparameter values for the `value` key.

-The values you search through for a given hyperparamter depend on the the type of hyperparameter you are investigating.
+The values you search through for a given hyperparamter depend on the type of hyperparameter you are investigating.

 For example, if you choose a machine learning optimizer, you must specify one or more finite optimizer names such as the Adam optimizer and stochastic gradient dissent.